Marie is a lover of everything about and inside of aquariums. Among other friendly creatures, she has a turtle that she

 In addition to small, peaceful fish, all snails and shrimp are safe with Cajuns as well.
 I would not place amphibians or reptiles in the tank, no matter how small.
 The crayfish will either be dinner or they can scratch and cause a deadly infection in a frog's skin.

 If you have several males and females and their diet, water quality, and environment are right, they will reproduce.
 Intercourse will look like an attack, with the male holding the female's pinchers so their bellies are facing each other.
 They may lie there holding onto each other for several minutes, sometimes exceeding 10-20 minutes.
 The male will eventually let go, and the male and female with go about like nothing ever happened.

-Eventually, the female with have black eggs attached to her, underneath her tail.
-Nutrition and water quality are essential for the babies to develop and survive.
+Eventually, the female will have black eggs attached to her, underneath her tail.
+Nutrition and water quality are essential for babies to develop and survive.
 The pregnant female will also stay in hiding (for the most part) as the eggs develop, only coming out to eat, so I would place food near her hiding place.

 When the babies hatch, there may be 10-20 that initially survive.
 They will stay close to mom for the first 1-2 days, then the babies have to fend for themselves.
 I would not worry about feeding them.
 They will survive on the tiniest amount of whatever you feed your crays.